MARIE MISKE CENTER FOR SCIENCE INQUIRY

 STUDENT RESEARCH LAB

-Students have their own space to conduct research!
-And with computer chip door access, students will be able to work more independently.
+Students have their own space to conduct research, and with computer chip door access, students will be able to work independently and hen it fits their schedule.

 HUMAN PHYSIOLOGY LAB

-The Human Physiology Lab contains Biopac modules which allow students to perform recordings such as electromyograms, electrocardiograms, and electrooculograms on each other.
-Additionally, the space is large enough for students to perform trials while resting and during exercise when treadmills and exercise cycles are brought into the lab.
+The Human Physiology Lab contains Biopac modules, which allow students to perform recordings such as electromyograms, electrocardiograms, and electrooculograms on each other.
+Additionally, the space is large enough for students to perform exercise trials, such as running and cycling.

-First year students are exposed to various nursing specialties and learn how a nurse provides basic everyday skills through a hands-on experience with a high fidelity simulator.
+First year students are exposed to various nursing specialties and learn how a nurse performs basic skills through a hands-on experience with a high-fidelity simulator.

-The CSI also houses a state-of-the-art fluorescence microscope.
-This microscope is used in student laboratories and independent research projects for structural and functional analyses at the cellular level.
+Home to a state-of-the-art fluorescence microscope, this space is used by classes and for independent research projects to understand structural and functional analyses at the cellular level.